Mohammed-Refat/JDBC-Journey/README.md

 In the upcoming sections, we will explore in more detail how to use `DriverManager` and `DataSource` for database connectivity, along with best practices for managing connections in JDBC applications.

-Certainly!
-Let's add the "Connecting to a Database" section to your JDBC repository.
-Below is a Markdown template for this section:

 ### Connecting to a Database: